zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

 empty.
 If the parent zone cannot be determined, then an undefined list is returned.

-This Method must, in general, use the similar algorithm as Test Case [BASIC01], but the test case extracts more information.
+This Method must, in general, use the same algorithm as Test Case [Basic01], but the test case extracts more information and outputs messages.

 ### Inputs